-Have you ever noticed that simply clicking the Black and White conversion button in Lightroom doesn’t instantly create beautiful Black and White images?
+Have you ever felt that simply clicking the Black and White conversion button in Lightroom doesn’t instantly create beautiful Black and White images?
 Me too…

 Powerful Black and White images are excellent at story telling.
 Perhaps this is because the simplicity of Black and White helps to reveal your subject in a unique perspective.
 In some ways, producing a Black and White image can be considered harder to achieve.
 Because unlike its more colourful counterpart, you can’t just hide behind an eye-catching saturated colour palette and an interesting composition.
 There’s more to it than that.

 Whether it’s in camera or in Lightroom, working with Black and White images is about working with light, texture, shapes, lines, contrast and tonal relationships.
 It’s the way you’re able to combine these elements, to create presence in your subjects, that makes beautiful Black and White images.
 This might explain why simply pressing the ‘Black and White’ button in Lightroom often doesn’t cut it.

 Fortunately, Lightroom’s new Luminosity Range Mask provides you with a great tool to edit important Black and White elements such as enhancing tonal contrast and creating presence in your Black and White images in Lightroom.